/ Taste And Smell Changes In Older Adults

 Maintain Social Engagement Around Meals

-Eating with family, friends, or a carer can create a more enjoyable dining atmosphere.
+Eating with family, friends, or with support through companionship care can create a more enjoyable dining atmosphere.
 Discussing meal choices, sharing recipes, or cooking together encourages older persons to find delight in the eating experience despite taste changes.

 Homecare services like Comfort Keepers can help older persons cope with taste and smell changes.
 A home support worker can assist by: